Wyoming RN to BSN Programs

 Wyoming has a single online RN to BSN program for students within the state.
 Fortunately, students are able to access programs outside the state as well; however, there are usually tuition incentives for in-state programs.

 Admissions and Program Length

 RNs who commit to a full-time program at the University of Wyoming can usually follow a one-year timeline to graduation.
 Students who need additional flexibility in their course load may require 2 to 3 years in order to complete their undergraduate degree.

 Tuition and Cost of Attendance

 Administering to and advising patients of evidence-based practices for health and disease prevention is an important job and nurses in Wyoming are paid well for this upon graduation and licensure.
-However there still a range of almost $35,000 per year between the lowest 10% of wages and the highest 10% in wages throughout the state.
-Likely, nurses with an ADN degree I'm close to the lower end of annual salary where is nurses with a BSN make anywhere from 10 to $20,000 more per year when starting their career.
-Additionally nurses with a baccalaureate degree in nursing are ideally positioned to continue their advancement track into a leadership role with a graduate or doctoral degree.
+However, there’s still a range of almost $35,000 per year between the lowest 10% of wages and the highest 10% in wages throughout the state.
+Likely, nurses with an ADN degree come close to the lower end of annual salary whereas nurses with a BSN make anywhere from 10-$20,000 more per year when starting their career.
+Additionally, nurses with a baccalaureate degree in nursing are ideally positioned to continue their advancement track into a leadership role with a graduate or doctoral degree.